 2. Owner column in your CSV should have a valid email address of users present in Freshsales.

 3. Custom fields are created.
 You will not be able to map the columns if corresponding custom fields are not present.

-4. Choices are added in drop-down fields which are present in CSV file.
+4. Choices are added in drop-down fields which are present in CSV/XLSX file.

-5. Required Field values are present in CSV file.
+5. Required Field values are present in the CSV/XLSX file.
 Default required fields are Deal name, Deal Value and Account Name.
-Make sure custom required fields are also present in your csv.
+Make sure custom required fields are also present in your CSV/XLSX.

 6. Related Contacts column should have email id of the contact to be associated.
 Having multiple email ids separated by semicolon(;) in the Related Contacts column will associate the deal with multiple related contacts.

 7. Account Name column should have the exact name of the account for the association to happen.

 8. Pipelines with corresponding stages are created in Freshsales.
 If custom pipelines are not created, all deals will get added to the default pipeline.